datacarpentry/python-ecology-lesson/instructors/instructor-notes.md

 warnings.filterwarnings(action='once')
 ```

-iPython notebooks for plotting can be viewed in the `_extras` folder
+iPython notebooks for plotting can be viewed in the `learners` folder.

 ## 08-putting-it-all-together